Car title loans: What they are and how they work

 The bottom line

-Car title loans are a convenient option to get fast cash.
-Still, the costs are most likely not worth the risk involved, and you could end up in a far worse position than you were before taking out the loan.
+Car title loans are a convenient option for getting fast cash.
+Still, the costs are usually not worth the risk involved, and you could end up in a far worse position than you were before taking out the loan.
+Consider more affordable alternatives, like a credit card, personal loan or payday alternative loan, before settling on a car title loan.